PfizerRD/SIMIpy_m/README.md

 # SIMIpy_m
 SIMI Motion, compared to GAITRite System Metrics

+    # Pre-Requisite:
+        # Written to run on Spyder IDE (Anaconda3 environment), Python 3.8.

     # 1) "SIMIpy_m_main.py" to process all trials for one patricipant.
         # Required: The folder structure should contain all 4 trial types collected for that participant.